WFTan061/vuelearn02/README.md

 ## Todos
 ```
+Methods function:
-Methods function: Add/Edit/Delete link.
+Add/Edit/Delete link.
 Currently placeholder functions to test they are passed properly to components.

-Modal for adding, layout done, figuring out where to add function to "ok" button.
+Modal for adding: layout done, figuring out where to add function to "ok" button.

 Modal for editing : TODO, might need additional function.
 ```
 ## Project Description